scottsomerville/scottsomerville.github.io/_pages/workingPapers.md

 This paper leverages pesticide-use data from the California Department of Pesticide Regulations, the most comprehensive dataset of pesticide-use in the world.
 In our econometric estimation, we use the spatial first difference method proposed by Druckenmiller and Hsiang (2019) in order to leverage variation in pesticide use between neighboring orchards.

+#
-# “Economics of By-Product Feeds in Dairy Rations, With Implications for Resource Use and Environmental Consequences.”
-Co-authored with Jarrett Hart and Daniel A. Sumner.
+# Economics of By-Product Feeds in Dairy Rations, With Implications for Resource Use and Environmental Consequences
+### Co-authored with Jarrett Hart and Daniel A. Sumner.

 ### Abstract